NV/jsDump/README.md

 NPM
 ---

-can be installed with:
+Can be installed with:

     npm install jsDump

-and used in node with:
+and used in Node.js with:

     var jsDump = require("jsDump");
-    jsDump.parse(foo);
+    jsDump.parse({foo: 'bar', length: 0});

 [Tests](http://nv.github.com/jsDump/tests/)
 -----